epfl-lasa/air_hockey/src/air_hockey/README.md

 # Air_hockey

-This repository contains the complete code for the data collection framework dubbed "Air Hockey".
-This framework consists of two KUKA IIWA robots hitting an object back and forth between each other's workspace.
-The hit object slides on a surface, leaving the hitting robot's workspace to end up in the receiving robot's workspace.
-The roles are then reversed and the object is hit back in the opposite direction.
-This setup allows for fast data colelction on hitting objects, sliding and impact.
+This package contains the high-level control for the Air Hockey framework.
+It consists of :
+- a Finite State Machine node handling the hitting state of the robots, which can be used autonomously or with keyboard input.
+- a recorder node handling the recording of data when hitting.
+It records both the object and robot state.
+- an optitrack node to transform the raw optitrack data to the base of each robot for cleaner data collection

-TODO :
+TODO : add airhockey logic digram
-- add picture + diagram to READ ME
-- make setup.md
-- cite Harhsit's paper

 ## Requirements
 airhockey requires several packages to be installed in order to work properly:

 It is recommended to install everything using docker (cf. docker section)

-* **iiwa_ros**: branch `feature/double_robot_inertia` (and all its dependencies): https://github.com/epfl-lasa/iiwa_ros/tree/feature/inertia
+* **iiwa_ros**: branch `feature/inertia` (and all its dependencies): https://github.com/epfl-lasa/iiwa_ros/tree/feature/inertia
+* **iiwa_toolkit**: branch `feature_ns_inertial_control` :  https://github.com/epfl-lasa/iiwa_toolkit_ns/tree/feature_ns_inertial_control

 ## Docker